-As for serving, we rather like mopping up this Paprika Soup with some homemade Cheesy Jalapeno Bread, but any tasty loaf will do.
+As for serving, we rather like mopping up this smoky vegetable soup with some homemade Cheesy Jalapeno Bread, but any tasty loaf will do.
 This soup is hearty with a deeply satisfying warmth from the paprika & chorizo and makes a great weeknight supper just as it is.
 Oh, and it can easily be made vegetarian – just omit the chorizo for a couple of handfuls of cooked black beans.

-Should you be on the look out for a fancy appetiser this Paprika Soup can cover your back too.
+Should you be on the look out for a fancy appetiser this soup can cover your back too.
 Simply serve smaller portions and top each bowl with a few slices of thinly sliced fried chorizo, some crumbled feta or some croutons.

-As autumn takes hold, and seasonal festivities arise, I’m looking forward to serving this Paprika Soup al fresco – I’m daydreaming about enamel mugs with a spoon to hand and a front row position by a large bonfire.
+As autumn takes hold, and seasonal festivities arise, I’m looking forward to serving this smoky carrot and courgette soup al fresco – I’m daydreaming about enamel mugs with a spoon to hand and a front row position by a large bonfire.